SUN • JUNE 3 • 6:30PMBuy Tickets

 Tickets: $119, $89, $79, $69, $40 | Limit 8 tickets per billing address

-The historic Count Basie Theatre, the state’s top-selling performing arts theater and the namesake of jazz great William J. “Count” Basie, is back with its second-ever Basie Summer Jazz Fest!
+The historic Count Basie Center for the Arts, the state’s top-selling performing arts theater and the namesake of jazz great William J. “Count” Basie, is back with its second-ever Basie Summer Jazz Fest!

 - Moonchild 6:30 – 7:20pm